akshatasProjects/JS-Algo-freeCodeCamp/JS-ToDo-LocalStorage/steps.md

 - To make the id more unique, add another hyphen and use Date.now().
   Date.now() returns the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC

+- unshift() is an array method that is used to add one or more elements to the beginning of an array.

+- array.forEach(function(element, index, array))
+  When to Use forEach()
+  ✅ When you need to execute a function on each array element ✅ When you don’t need to modify the original array
+  ✅ When you don’t need to return a new array (unlike map()) ✅ When working with side effects like logging, updating the DOM, or modifying external variables

+When NOT to Use forEach()
+❌ If you need to return a modified array – Use .map() instead ❌ If you need to stop or break the loop early – Use for or for...of instead ❌ If you need to work asynchronously – Use for...of with async/await instead